 A word of caution regarding licensure.
 Students should check the requirements of their own state licensing board, especially for the number of fieldwork hours required to be eligible for licensing required to work as a clinical social worker.
 Some subspecialities, macro and generalist concentrations may not incorporate sufficient hours to meet this requirement.

 It is very difficult to compare like with like when looking at the cost of a master’s program as there are so many variables: in-state or out-of-state prices for tuition fees, online or on-campus or hybrid format, plus differing costs for accommodation, books, and healthcare.
 What most students want is value, and value is not necessarily the cheapest possible program.

 Value is also subjective.
 What you find valuable is going to depend not just on the core cost and education, but also on the little things associated with each program.
 Is a strong online option important to fit your busy schedule?
 Full-time or part-time?
 Does a school have a particularly strong field placement program?

 According to the National Center for Education Services, yearly tuition and fees for a master’s degree program average $13,800 at public universities and $36,300 at private universities.

-There are many sources of financial assistance available
+There are many sources of financial assistance available, for example:

 - Fellowships are available for MSW students through organizations such as the National Association of Social Work.